israelavendanojr/internproject/README.md

 10. Populated User credentials in ProfileCollection and added validation method
 11. Added Login/Logout functionality to ProfileController
 12. Created Login View

+13. Added Edit Profile View, only appears when logged in
+14. Added Edit (get) and Edit(post) methods for user account modification in ProfileController